esragcetnky/multibot_interface_project/README.md

 - Credentials and sensitive info must be kept private in `shared/credentials.yml`.
 - Uploaded files are stored in `data/uploads/` and indexed for retrieval.
 - Vector DBs are stored in `data/vectorstores/`.
+- Vector DB API code is in `vector_db/` and provides endpoints for document management.

 ---